blurrycontour/zuul-gerrit/doc/source/developer/specs/nodepool-in-zuul.rst

 The global queue process will:

-* Lock the global queue
-* Iterate over every pending node request, and every node within that request
+* Iterate over every matching node request (highest score), and every node within that request

+  * If the request is locked by another launcher, continue with the next one
+  * Lock the request (if not already locked)
   * If all providers have failed the request, clear all temp failures
   * If all providers have permanently failed the request, return error
   * Identify providers capable of fulfilling the request